QuentinRa/blog.quentinra.dev/cyber/server/database/index.md

 ```
 </details>

 The second objective is to find the DBMS, and it's version, just to ensure that any following query is valid in the DBMS language.
+You can fetch the user too with `user()`.

 ```sql
 SELECT [...]
 UNION SELECT @@version, NULL, NULL, NULL